quarterpastten/REF-2014-SQL-data-exploration/README.md

 ![image](https://user-images.githubusercontent.com/86210945/151543451-5385555f-8e96-43ea-9862-02de4aed20dc.png)

-Q3: which institution scored highest for philosophy?
+#### Question 3: which institutions scored the highest 4* ratings for philosophy?

-Let us write a function that accepts a unit of assessment name and returns the results for that subject.
-(We can also make it return the rankings for all subjects by passing in null as the argument):
+Let us write a function that accepts any unit of assessment name and returns the results for that subject:

 ~~~~sql
 CREATE OR REPLACE FUNCTION get_table(uoa varchar(255))